 Airlines turn to cargo for revenue as US Senate nears industry aid vote

-Delta Air Lines Inc and Air New Zealand Ltd said they would offer cargo charter services on passenger planes to boost revenue as the U.S. Senate neared a vote on a bill to give its carriers US$58 billion in aid, including payroll support.

-SYDNEY/CHICAGO: Delta Air Lines Inc and Air New Zealand Ltd said they would offer cargo charter services on passenger planes to boost revenue as the U.S. Senate neared a vote on a bill to give its carriers US$58 billion in aid, including payroll support.
+CHICAGO: Delta Air Lines and Air New Zealand said they would offer cargo charter services on passenger planes to boost revenue as the US Senate neared a vote on a Bill to give its carriers US$58 billion in aid, including payroll support.

-The passenger travel industry has been decimated by the coronavirus pandemic, with Australia's Flight Centre Travel Group Ltd on Thursday announcing plans to cut 6,000 travel agent roles globally, either temporarily or permanently.
+The passenger travel industry has been decimated by the coronavirus pandemic, with Australia's Flight Centre Travel Group on Thursday (Mar 26) announcing plans to cut 6,000 travel agent roles globally, either temporarily or permanently.

+Singapore Airlines on Thursday went into a rare trading halt pending an announcement, days after it said it would ground almost its entire fleet and seek more financing as it grapples with the coronavirus pandemic.

-New Zealand's Auckland International Airport Ltd said it had cut 90 contractors and was talking to its staff about reducing hours and salaries by 20per cent as demand plummets.
+New Zealand's Auckland International Airport said it had cut 90 contractors and was talking to its staff about reducing hours and salaries by 20 per cent as demand plummets.

-In the United States, United Airlines Holdings Inc announced further cuts to domestic capacity, meaning its overall capacity, including international, will be down by around 68per cent in April.
+In the United States, United Airlines Holdings Inc announced further cuts to domestic capacity, meaning its overall capacity, including international, will be down by around 68% in April.

+Alaska Air Group said it would cut its schedule by 70 per cent in April and May and had suspended its dividend, drawn down a US$400 million credit line and secured an additional US$425 million loan to help weather the crisis.

-In a win for labor, companies receiving funds cannot lay off employees before Sept.
-30 or change collective bargaining agreements.
+In a win for labour, companies receiving funds cannot lay off employees before Sep 30 or change collective bargaining agreements.

 The draft bill has restrictions on stock buybacks, dividends and executive compensation, and allows the government to take equity, warrants or other compensation as part of the rescue package.